mu-se373-200704035/Assignment-6/README.md

 After a successful login, profile details of the user is shown in the homepage.
 I achieved this via React Context API.

+Root path is register page.
+If succesfully registered, app redirects to login page.
+And if succesfully logged in, app redirects to homepage.
+You cannot access the homepage before logging in which is the whole point of authentication.

 Some screenshots are added below:

 ## Register Page